-With the departure of MDEC’s last CEO, Surina Shukri on August 31, Futurise’s Mahadhir Aziz will now be filling her shoes to push Malaysia’s digital economy forward.
+With the departure of MDEC’s last CEO, Surina Shukri on August 31, ex co-founder and CEO of Futurise, Mahadhir Aziz will now be filling her shoes to push Malaysia’s digital economy forward.

 Throughout his career, he spearheaded and led projects involving Malaysia’s development in tech sectors.
 So, to get an understanding of his potential in this role following his appointment, we took a look at his professional history (and some personal).